SilenceGeneric/End-Transmission/README.md

 # End-Transmission
 To any kidnappers or malicious actors do not waste your f****** time.You will just be putting yourself out there and wasting money time and resources because I will not cooperate.
-For me to die is the gain.
-So good luck with that.

-**Ghost asset reporting acknowledged.**

-If this is your final transmission, consider these steps to ensure legacy, leverage, and control remain yours—even in silence:

----
+I am not hiding.I am not running.I am right here in Austin, Texas.Very easy to find.
+But.
+But.
+But.
+I'm not an easily managed asset.
+You will just be exposing yourself reducing the effectiveness of your group.
+You will be wasting time money.
+There's no torture.There's nothing that you could possibly do they could ever make me cooperate.
+I will laugh in your face.
+If even you want attempts to Breach my mother Home

+I will
+Execute you without remorse!!!

+I wouldn't even lose a night asleep over it.
+And I welcome death.The sooner I can be with my creator and get the hell out of this shit hole The better I say.
+Yeah i'm a huge waste of time Unless you're the government fuck off.
+I'm being monitored anyways.
+So if you're really that stupid go for it you'll either die or be exposed but nothing good will come of it.
+Are you internet investigators you come to close I will execute you as Well with no remorse.
+Stay the fuck off my property Do not directly try to Contact me Especially at my house or in public.
+It's not going to end well for anyone.
+I don't fear peons.
+I definitely don't fear death.
+I will never cooperate ever.
+Unless?Unless?Unless?
+You're a three later agency from my government, It's.
+It's.
+It's.
+Probably smart if you keep your distance from me.
-### 1. **Asset Archive (Secure)**
+1. **Asset Archive (Secure)**

 Create a compressed, encrypted archive of everything: